A Brief History of Ingestre Hall

 Ingestre is mentioned in the Domesday Book.
 The manor was owned by the Mutton family in ancient times but was acquired by the Chetwynd family and the imposing mansion was built in red brick, on the site of an earlier manor house, in 1613 for Sir Walter Chetwynd.
 The daughter and heiress of the 2nd Viscount Chetwynd married Hon.
 John Talbot in 1748 and their son John Chetwynd-Talbot inherited the Ingestre estate.

 The Ingestre estate of 1,100 acres was broken up in 1960 when sold off by the 21st Earl.
-Sandwell Metropolitan Borough Council purchased the Hall in 27 acres, and has since operated a Residential Arts Centre from the site.
+Sandwell Metropolitan Borough Council purchased the Hall in 27 acres, and has since operated a Residential Arts Centre on the site.

 The Ingestre Heritage Trail